bmatthun/SolarWatch/README.md

 ## Prerequisites

 - [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) must be installed on your machine.
-- [Node.js](https://nodejs.org/) is required if you wish to manage frontend dependencies separately.
+- [Node.js](https://nodejs.org/) is required as a dependency for using frontend-side features.

 ## Installation